Why Choose Banxso Platform to Trade Soft Commodities?

 Soft Commodities vs. Hard Commodities

 Understanding the difference between soft and hard commodities is crucial as they are both the flip sides of the same coin.
 However, soft commodities are less defined than hard commodities, and the best way to explain them is as grown commodities.
 Some of its examples are cocoa, sugar, corn, canola, lumber, lean hogs, wheat, etc., – which follows a growth lifecycle ending in harvesting, followed by further processing.
-Contrarily, hard commodities are mined metals, like gold, silver, copper, etc., alongside energy extraction like natural gas, crude oil, etc. These commodities are also found in similar geological spaces globally, while soft commodities rely on regional climatic conditions.
+Contrarily, hard commodities are mined metals, like gold, silver, copper, etc., alongside energy extraction like natural gas, crude oil, etc, carried out on MT5 stock trading platforms.
+These commodities are also found in similar geological spaces globally, while soft commodities rely on regional climatic conditions.

 Classification of Soft Commodities